hayden4r4/blackscholes-rust/README.md

-# Black-Scholes Rust
+# blackscholes

-A Black-Scholes pricing model built in Rust.
-Will calculate the price, greeks, and implied volatility of calls and puts.
-Simply create an Inputs sturct and call a calc_<>() method on it.
+This library provides an simple, lightweight, and efficient (though not heavily optimized) implementation of the Black-Scholes-Merton model for pricing European options.

-This branch is compilable to a python package using pyo3 and Maturin.
-This package features full doc and type annotations.
-The rust compiled python package is ~1 second slower in pricing an option to 10M iterations than the pure rust crate.
+This crate is compilable to a python package using pyo3 and Maturin.
+It features full doc and type annotations.
+The rust compiled python package is ~1 second slower in pricing an option to 10M iterations than the pure rust crate on a Ryzen 7600x.

+## Usage

+Simply create an instance of the `Inputs` struct and call the desired method.

+View the [Rust docs](https://docs.rs/blackscholes_python) and [Python docs](https://pypi.org/project/blackscholes/) for usage and examples.